 “Three grants of $5,000 apiece [are given out]…to fund the launch or early stage growth of a project, program, or venture with the potential to have social and/or environmental impact,” Director of the PCSE Makaela Kingsley wrote in an email to The Argus.

 Finalists for the Patricelli Seed Grant must address a social problem, but do so in a sustainable, environmentally conscious way.
-Each of the five projects that has made it to the second round has a unique mission to impact society.
+Each of the six projects that has made it to the second round has a unique mission to impact society.

 Narratio, proposed by Badr, is a global collective dedicated to making the voices of displaced youth heard by publishing poetry, art, videos, and podcasts in addition to providing fellowships and workshops.

 ONA, by Hauert, is a brand focused on combating the excessive waste of the fashion industry by upcycling old garments old garments into zero waste clothing, a step towards making the fashion industry more sustainable.